5.8 Sanctuary, 5.4-5.10c

 - Face On, 5.10c-- Use the harder holds to the left of Face Off.

 - Face Off, 5.9+-- The only bolted route here.
 2 bolts to the anchors.
-The crux is the very physical move from the start to above the cave (hint-- a heel hook helps), but it's also pretty thin for a little bit after the second bolt.
-As of submission date, I have climbed this route twice.
+The crux is the very physical move from the start to above the cave, but it's also pretty thin for a little bit after the second bolt, and the anchor clip isn't easy either since the anchor is just chains.
+As of February 2017, I have climbed this route four times.
 The first time, I got it clean.
 The second time, I could not remember or figure out the start and had a terrible time.
+The third and fourth times, I remembered the positions and had it dialed, though it still wasn't easy.
 Some who climb this say they have climbed many an easier 5.10 due to the burly start on this one.

 - Swordfish, 5.8+-- Gain the face to the right of Face Off and then follow the finger cracks.
-This one might go on small gear, but the cracks are pretty shallow and irregular and the rock seems brittle.
-This one is awkward even on toprope.
-On four TR ascents so far, I have only gotten it clean once even though I have led every nearby sport 5.8 and some 5.9's without a single fall.
+This one can go on small gear, but the cracks are pretty shallow and irregular and the rock seems brittle.
+This one is awkward on toprope because of the diagonal aspect and the swing potential.

 The climbs are about 30'.